Skip to content Skip to main navigation Report an accessibility issue

 Refill Station Proposal

-Alternative Fuel Vehicle Assistance Program
+Electric or Alternatively Fueled Vehicle Assistance Program

-Supplemental funding for electric and alternative fuel vehicles/equipment.
+University of Tennessee, Knoxville departments or campus units can apply for supplemental funding for electric and alternative fuel vehicles/equipment.

 AFVAP Proposal